heilaaks/snippy/docs/dev/SCRIBBLING.md

     TERMS

+    category           : Content category which can be: 'snippet', 'solution' or 'reference'. operation          : Refers to one operation that can be either:
+                         A) Command line operation: 'create', 'delete', 'search', 'update', 'export' or 'import'.
+                       : B) REST API operation: POST, PUT, GET, DELETE, PATCH or OPTION. operation category : Referers to 'category' defined for
+                         A) command line operation with: --snippet(s), --solution(s), --reference(s) or --all
+                         B) REST API operation defined with data.type: ['snippet', 'solution' or 'reference'] search category    : Refers to categories which are searched when operation or request is executed. operation ID (OID) : Unique identifier allocated for all log messages generation from a single operation.

-    attribute  : Field that is part of the content, same as field. field      : Field that is part of the content, same as attribute. category   : Defines content category which can be either 'snippet' or 'solution'. parameter  : Parameter in URL that defines for example filtering criteria for HTTP request.
+    content            : Content object: Snippet, Solution or Reference that is stored inside Resource. field              : Field that is part of a content definition, same as attribute. attribute          : Field that is part of a content definition, same as field. resource           : A Resource object that can hold any of the content objects. collection         : A collection of resources.

-    content    : Content types like Snippet or Solution stored inside collections and resources. collection : Collection of resources.
-    resource   : Single resource that can be any of the content types.
+    parameter          : Parameter in URL that defines for search criteria like sall, scat or sgrp for HTTP request.

     STRANGER THINGS